 Bacterial meningitis can be very serious.
 So if you see symptoms or think that your child could have meningitis, it's important to see the doctor right away.

 If meningitis is suspected, the doctor will order tests, probably including a lumbar puncture (spinal tap) to collect a sample of spinal fluid.
-This test will show any signs of inflammation and whether a virus or bacteria is causing the infection.
+This test will show any signs of inflammation and whether the infection is due to a virus or bacteria.

 If bacterial meningitis is diagnosed — or even suspected — doctors will start intravenous (IV) antibiotics as soon as possible.
 Fluids may be given to replace those lost to fever, sweating, vomiting, and poor appetite.

-Complications of bacterial meningitis might require further treatment (for example, anticonvulsants might be given for seizures).
+Complications of bacterial meningitis might require further treatment.
 Someone with shock or low blood pressure might get more IV fluids and medicines to increase blood pressure.
 Some kids may need extra oxygen or mechanical ventilation if they have trouble breathing.

 Bacterial meningitis complications can be severe and include neurological problems, such as hearing loss, visual impairment, seizures, and learning disabilities.
 Because impaired hearing is a common complication, those who've had bacterial meningitis should have a hearing test after they recover.